kubernetes/website/content/en/docs/concepts/cluster-administration/api-priority-and-fairness.md

 the number of readonly requests being handled at a time.

-An apiserver's limit on how long a request can wait in a queue is one quarter of the apiserer's handling timeout for non-long-running requests.
+An apiserver's limit on how long a request can wait in a queue is one quarter of the time that an apiserver allows itself for handling a request.

 {{% /capture %}}